-The plugin will now ask you to push your currently stored tokens to the repository.
+The plugin will now ask you to push your currently setup tokens to the repository.

 Add a commit message, e.g. "Initial commit"

-Push to GitHub to push your local changes to the remote.
-Anytime you do that you have to supply a commit message.
-You can choose the branch you want to push your changes to, so you could just try new tokens out without overwriting the currently live ones.
+Push to GitHub to push your local changes to your repository.
+You have to enter a commit message with every push.
+You can also choose the branch you want to push your changes to.
+This way you could also try out new tokens without overwriting the current token set up you have.

 If you only want to pull the latest changes, hit

 Pull from GitHub.
-The plugin will let you know when your local changes differ from the ones stored on the remote by showing a blue dot.
+The plugin indicates when your local changes differ from the ones stored on the repository by displaying a blue dot.